-1 610–1 626.5 MHz: The IRIDIUM non-geostationary Satellite system provides AMS(R)S service in this band in accordance with Footnote 5.367.
+1 610–1 626.5 MHz: The IRIDIUM non-geostationary Satellite system provides AMS(R)S service in this band in accordance with No. 5.367.
 The IRIDIUM system provides for AM(R)S communications in accordance with the relevant SARPs as contained in Annex 10, Volume III, Chapter 4.
 Information on the IRIDIUM system and its compliance with ICAO SARPs is contained in the ICAO Manual on the Aeronautical Mobile Satellite (Route) Service (Doc 9925).

 COMMENTARY:

 Band 1 610–1 626.5 MHz.
 The allocations in this frequency band to the aeronautical radionavigation service and the radiodetermination service are not supporting requirements for international civil aviation.
 The allocation to the mobile-satellite service supports the Globalstar and the IRIDIUM mobile-satellite communication systems.
 The allocation to the mobile-satellite service is primary in the Earth-to-space direction and secondary in the space-to-Earth direction.
-However, footnote 5.367 has allocated the frequency band 1 610–1 626.5 MHz to the aeronautical mobile satellite (R) service on a primary basis in both the Earth-to-space and space-to-Earth directions.
+However, No. 5.367 has allocated the frequency band 1 610–1 626.5 MHz to the aeronautical mobile satellite (R) service on a primary basis in both the Earth-to-space and space-to-Earth directions.
 IRIDIUM uses this allocation to provide the service link for the aeronautical mobile (R) communications it provides.

-Under Footnote 5.364, the peak e.i.r.p. is limited to –15dB (W/4kHz) unless otherwise agreed between concerned administrations and in certain parts of the band to –3dB (W/4kHz).
+Under No. 5.364, the peak e.i.r.p. is limited to –15dB (W/4kHz) unless otherwise agreed between concerned administrations and in certain parts of the band to –3dB (W/4kHz).
 There have been no sharing studies carried out for the services operating in this band and, effectively, the MSS has now assumed control of the frequencies.

 Globalstar and IRIDIUM NGSO MSS systems are intended to provide a (near) global service of voice and data for commercial purposes to all classes of mobile users, including personal handset users.
 The Earth-to-space direction for a mobile-satellite service is the path between the mobile transmitting terminals, many of which will be hand-held devices, and the satellite.
 The potential for interference to aeronautical GPS and GLONASS receivers by hand-held devices operating in the Earth-to-space direction is hence high, particularly for mobile terminals operating on the lower frequencies in the band and especially in the vicinity of airports.
 This has led to the development of ITU-R Recommendation M.1343 which provides for maximum limits of unwanted emissions from these terminals into the GNSS band (see commentary for that band below).

-Footnote 5.367 provides for an additional allocation to the AMS(R)S services in the band 1 610–1 626.5 MHz subject to RR No. 9.21, which requires coordination with other administrations before a registration in the MIFR can be made.
+No. 5.367 provides for an additional allocation to the AMS(R)S services in the band 1 610–1 626.5 MHz subject to No. 9.21, which requires coordination with other administrations before a registration in the MIFR can be made.
 The allocation to the AMS(R)S is on a primary basis in both directions of transmission.
 IRIDIUM, which operates in this band, has been validated to conform to the ICAO AMS(R)S SARPs.

 The fixed service is allowed to operate in the band 1 610–1 626.5 MHz under Footnotes 5.355 and 5.359.
 This use conflicts with all the satellite services in the band and is undesirable.

 The use of the band 1 610.6–1 613.8 MHz for aeronautical purposes is constrained by sharing with the radio astronomy allocation, which has primary status.
-Footnote 5.149 (WRC-07) limits airborne use of this portion of the band.
+No. 5.149 (WRC-07) limits airborne use of this portion of the band.
 In practical terms, the band is of limited use for aviation services, in particular for aviation systems and services of international standard status.

-Footnote 5.366 reserving the band 1 610–1 626.5 MHz for aeronautical purposes needs to be maintained.
+No. 5.366 reserving the band 1 610–1 626.5 MHz for aeronautical purposes needs to be maintained.